Guy Boothby: Death

 Boothby died at his home, aged 38 years, in Boscombe, near Bournemouth, from complications arising from influenza on 26 February 1905.
 His grave is in the town's Wimborne Road Cemetery.

 Writing

 Some of Boothby's earlier works relate to stories of Australian life, but later he turned to genre fiction, including crime fiction, imperial romance, science fiction and Gothic horror.
 Boothby's oeuvre is pervaded by an array of intriguing and subversive villains whose larger than life characters eclipse the unremarkable English protagonists.
 They range from the classic supernatural fiends of fin-de-siècle gothic, to deformed freaks (a particular penchant of Boothby's), to sophisticated international master criminals that anticipate the adversaries of Ian Fleming's James Bond character.
 In their depiction of the international master criminal and the revenge of the undead ancient Egyptian, Boothby's novels were influential in establishing two key tropes of the cinematic age, which persist long after the novels themselves have faded into obscurity.

+In a short article about a book by Boothby's brother, Ben, who completed some unfinished stories of Boothby, the reviewer refers to Guy Boothby's "irritating mannerisms, the trickily sensational chapter endings, the long recapitulation of preceding events, and the frequent introduction of the first person singular."